 Reporting a cyber incident

-- it impacts a large number of victims
+- affects a large number of customers

 How to report a cyber incident

-- if your firm is dual-regulated, you should also contact the Prudential Regulation Authority
+- If your firm is dual-regulated, you should also contact the Prudential Regulation Authority.

-- if your firm has been subject to an attack, you should visit Action Fraud or contact them on 0300 123 2040
+- If the incident is criminal, you should contact Action Fraud or call them on 0300 123 2040.